Games & Quizzes

 /ˈkēpiNG/

 action or fact of owning, maintaining, or protecting something.
-To have and continue to hold something.
+To stop balls going in a goal in sports.

 /ˈeksərˌsīz/